 Grammar Point and Activity:

 A and an are indefinite articles.
 Find these articles in the above passage and look at the word that follows each one.
 Do you notice a pattern?
-Then, write 3 sentences that use either or an
+Then, write 3 sentences that use either a or an.

 (Hint: It has to do with vowels)